sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_android.md

 ![Corrections List](<img/GNSSMaster/SparkFun RTK GNSS Master - Correction Source List.png>)

 This is one of the powerful features of GNSS Master - multiple connections can be entered.
-This is helpful if you switch between locations or NTRIP Casters and your GIS software only allows entry of a single NTRIP source.
+This is helpful if you regularly switch between locations or NTRIP Casters and your GIS software only allows entry of a single NTRIP source.
 GNSS Master supports corrections from NTRIP Casters but also PointPerfect and a direct serial connection to a GNSS receiver.
 This can be really helpful in advanced setups.

 ![NTRIP Client information](<img/GNSSMaster/SparkFun RTK GNSS Master - NTRIP Client Input.png>)

-Enter your NTRIP Caster information then click **SAVE**.
+Enter your NTRIP Client information then click **SAVE**.

 ![Data from Caster](<img/GNSSMaster/SparkFun RTK GNSS Master - Correction Source Data Flowing.png>)

-Once connected the **Data Rate** should increase above 0 bytes per second.
+Once connected the *Data Rate* should increase above 0 bytes per second.
 Return to the home screen by hitting the back button.

 ![Enable Mock Location](<img/GNSSMaster/SparkFun RTK GNSS Master - Mock Location.png>)